Adamant-im/adamant-api-jsclient/docs/guide/websocket.md

 ### `.onReconnection()`

 Adds an event listener for reconnection.
-The node never changes when reconnecting if `options.useFastest` is `true`.
+When `options.useFastest` is `true`, each reconnection uses the currently fastest node from the latest health-check results, which may differ from the previously connected node.

 ```ts
 function onReconnection(callback: ConnectionHandler): this;